swiftlang/swift-evolution/proposals/0311-task-locals.md

 // IO dispatcher context variable is no longer set
 ```

-which allows adding conte context variables while the `block` executes.
+which allows adding context variables while the `block` executes.

 See also [Structured concurrency, lifecycle and coroutine parent-child hierarchy](https://github.com/Kotlin/kotlinx.coroutines/blob/master/ui/coroutines-guide-ui.md#structured-concurrency-lifecycle-and-coroutine-parent-child-hierarchy).

 ### Java/Loom: Scope Variables

-Java, with it's coroutine and green-thread based re-thinking of the JVM's execution model, is experimenting with introducing "[*Scope Variables*](https://cr.openjdk.java.net/~rpressler/loom/loom/sol1_part2.html#scope-variables)" which address the same known pain-points of thread local variables.
+Java, with its coroutine and green-thread based re-thinking of the JVM's execution model, is experimenting with introducing "[*Scope Variables*](https://cr.openjdk.java.net/~rpressler/loom/loom/sol1_part2.html#scope-variables)" which address the same known pain-points of thread local variables.

-Java's Loom based concurrency does not expose coroutines or any new concepts into the language (nor does it have async/await or function coloring, because of the use of green threads).
+Java's Loom-based concurrency does not expose coroutines or any other new concepts into the language (nor does it have `async`/`await` or function coloring, because of the use of green threads).

 Snippet explaining their functioning: